effect-ts-app/playground/starter-traced-vite/README.md

 Note: there is no need for a debug mode as the normal run is already traced.
 If a debug mode is configured, like in the `starter` project it will take over tracing as it is more precised compared to the plugin based one at the price of being expensive performance wise.

 In this case the `main.debug.ts` script is used to enable execution logging, a feature that enables debug log of every operation encountered by the runtime.

+### Quokka support

+You can open `src/main.ts` in Quokka.
+It works, but because of the Vite TSC Compiler plugin architecture, there are some limitations:
+To observe our code changes in output we must:

+- Save the file
+- Make another change, like add/remove some whitespace